MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-380-Special-Training-Requirements/subpart-G-Registry-EntryLevel-Driver-Training-Providers/section-380.725.md

 ##### § 380.725 Documentation and record retention. #####

-(a) *Applicability.* The documentation and retention of records required by this subpart apply to entities that meet the requirements of subpart F of this part and are eligible for listing on the Training Provider Registry (TPR).
+(a) *Applicability.* The documentation and retention of records required by this subpart apply to entities that meet the requirements of subpart G of this part and are eligible for listing on the Training Provider Registry (TPR).

 (b) *Document retention.* All training providers on the TPR must retain the following: